John Béchervaise

-John Mayston Béchervaise OAM, MBE (11 May 1910 – 13 July 1998) was an Australian writer, photographer, artist, historian and explorer.
+John Mayston Béchervaise (11 May 1910 – 13 July 1998) was an Australian writer, photographer, artist, historian and explorer.
 He is especially notable for his work and achievements in Antarctica.

 Career

 Béchervaise was educated in Melbourne.
 He joined Geelong College in 1935 in order to establish a program of outdoor activities for the boys.
 During the years of the Second World War he studied art history at the Courtauld Institute of Art in London, but returned to Geelong College after the war.

 In 1947 he led the first party to land Tasmania's Rodondo Island in Bass Strait, 10 km off the coast of Victoria.
 In January 1949 he led a mountaineering expedition of the Geelong College Exploration Society to climb the hitherto unclimbed 1224 m Federation Peak in Tasmania.

 As well as contributing to the development of outdoor education in Victoria, he was for many years the assistant editor of the Australian magazine Walkabout.